telerik/fiddler-everywhere-docs/knowledge-base/capturing-aws-traffic.md

 ## Reset AWS CLI to Default Settings

-After the debugging of the request made through are over, you could reset the `AWS_CA_BUNDLE` environment variable while using the **unset** command.
+After the debugging of the request made through are over, you can reset the `AWS_CA_BUNDLE` environment variable while using the **unset** command.

 ```Shell
 unset AWS_CA_BUNDLE